udbhav-s/eCTF-2025-MSU/README.md

 ## Layout

 - `decoder/` - Firmware for the television decoder.
-    - `project.mk` - This file defines project specific variables included in the Makefile
+    - `Cargo.toml` - This file defines the Rust project dependencies
-    - `Makefile` - This makefile is invoked by the eCTF tools when creating a decoder.
+    - `build.rs` - The build script that is run when building a decoder
     - `Dockerfile` - Describes the build environment used by eCTF build tools.
-    - `inc/` - Directory with c header files
-    - `src/` - Directory with c source files
+    - `src/` - Directory with Rust source files
-    - `wolfssl/` - Location to place wolfssl library for included Crypto Example
 - `design/` - Host design elements
     - `ectf25_design/` - Host design source code
         - `encoder.py` - Encodes frames